As a Tweag Open Source

 ship with GHC) using this, as the standard distribution of GHC doesn’t ship with

-files for these libraries, and it is quite an involved procedure to compile
+.hie files for these libraries, and it is quite an involved procedure to compile

 these libraries yourself.

-Hopefully, future versions of GHC will ship with .hie
+Hopefully, future versions of GHC will ship with .hie files so that we can

-navigate into those too using ghcide
+navigate into those too using ghcide.

 Scope aware local completions

-Recently, Sandy Maguire wrote a plugin for haskell-language-server
+Recently, Sandy Maguire wrote a plugin for haskell-language-server that added

 the ability to